Gus Johnson (basketball): National Industrial League and college career

 Johnson turned professional after his only season at Idaho, and Cipriano moved on to coach at Nebraska.
 Without Johnson (and White), the Vandals fell to 7–19 in 1963–64 and were 4–6 in the new Big Sky Conference, fifth place in the six-team league.
 They had a dismal 3–14 record through January and lost every game against their Northwest rivals, a collective 0–10 vs UW, WSU, UO, OSU, Seattle U., and Gonzaga.
+Johnson had another year of eligibility at Idaho, but decided to go the NBA, and later regretted not getting his degree.

 Following his professional career, Johnson returned to Moscow to help commemorate the first basketball game in the newly enclosed Kibbie Dome, held on January 21, 1976.
 He participated in a pre-game alumni contest between former players of Idaho and Washington State.